-I read from page to page .
+I re ad from page to page .
 (Second 1/4 of the novel)

-Vocabulary: (RL/Ri 4, L 4) As you read, write down 3 unfamiliar words and what you guess they mean based on what you read.
-(NOTE: These do not need to be words that completely stump you, just words that are new to you or that you are unfamiliar with.
-You MUST have 3 words, the sentence from the book, and the definition filled in completely.)
-Write neatly.
+you are read.
+(NOTE: These d lo not need to be w vords that completely stump you I what you guess they mean based on what , just words that are new to you or that you and the definition filled in completely.)

-Word How it is used in the text (write the sentence from the book) Definition with Part of Speech
+Word How it is used in the text the sentence from the book) Definition with Part of Speech

 1.

 2.

 3.

-Questions: (Standards vary) As you read, write down at least 3 deep, discussion questions that you have about the text.
+Que estions: (Standards vai ry) As you read, w rrite down at least 3 deep, discuss sion questions that you have about the text.

+1.

+2.

+3.
-I read from page to page .
-(Third 1/4 of the novel)

-Connections: (RL/Ri 9, RL/Ri 1) As you read, write down at least 3 connections that you make with the text.
-Remember, connections can be based on your personal life, background knowledge, or another book you have read.
-Use complete sentences.
-Example: This book/character reminds me of because. or The part in the book when is kind of like because .
-Write neatly.
+Con con sent nections can be based on your personal life, .
+(Third 1/4 of the novel) rite down at least 3 connections that you make with the to background knowledge, or another book you have read. ds me of because or The part in the book with the book wit Use complete

 Evidence from the Text (Direct Quotation or Paraphrase) Connection (Explain the kind of connection using complete sentences) Connection Type (Text-to-Self, Text-to-World, Text-to-Text)

 1.

 2.

 3.

 4.

-Prediction: (RL/Ri1) Make 1 prediction about what will happen next in the book.
-Include why you are making this prediction.
+orec liction: (RL/Ri1) Make 1 prediction about w liction. edict that that will happen next in the book.
+Include why you are m aking this

+beca use